Why Are Gas Prices So High?

 In August, prices were high as a result of Hurricane Isaac, which hit the U.S. Gulf Coast region on August 28, 2012.
 In anticipation of the Category I hurricane, refineries in the area shut down production.
 As a result, crude oil production lost 1.3 million barrels per day.
 This caused the average national price of gas to jump in one day, from $0.05 to $3.80 on Wednesday.
 Prices in Ohio, Indiana, and Illinois rose even further, as the storm closed a pipeline that feeds the Midwest.

 In February 2012, concerns about a potential military action, by either Israel or even the United States, against Iran caused high oil prices.
-Second, some U.S. oil refineries were closing, according to an EIA report.
+Second, some U.S. oil refineries were closing, according to an Environmental Impact Assessment report.
 Third, oil and gas prices tend to rise every spring, in anticipation of increased demand during the summer driving vacation season.

 As a result, the prices for a gallon of gasoline hit the benchmark $3.50 by February 15, two weeks earlier than in 2011.
 By mid-March, the national average had jumped to $3.87 a gallon.
-That's because the price of oil reached its benchmark of $100 a barrel two weeks earlier as well.
+That's because, two weeks earlier as well, the price of oil reached its benchmark of $100 a barrel.
 Oil went on to hit $109.77 by the end of February, before dropping slightly to $107.40 in mid-March.

 In April 2011, fears about unrest in Libya and Egypt sent oil prices up to $113 a barrel.
 In May 2011, as oil prices dropped, the price at the pump stayed high.
 Why?
 Commodities traders were concerned about refinery closures due to the Mississippi River floods.

-Gas prices in 2008 rose to $4.17 a gallon as oil prices skyrocketed to $143.68 a barrel, even though demand and supply were fairly constant.
+Although demand and supply were fairly constant, gas prices in 2008 rose to $4.17 a gallon as oil prices skyrocketed to $143.68 a barrel.
 During the 2008 financial crisis, commodities traders drove up the price of oil, even though supply increased and demand fell.
 The EIA cited an increased flow of investment money into commodities markets.
 In other words, money that used to be invested in real estate or the global stock market was instead being invested in oil futures.

-In the summer of 2009, the price at the pump again rose, despite the recession, which decreased demand.
+In the summer of 2009, the price at the pump rose again, despite the recession, which decreased demand.
 Commodities traders were the reason for both.
 Prices also rise during the summer vacation season, as driving increases.
-Finally, gas and oil prices also increase whenever there is concern about surging demand from China and India or a curtailment of oil supply.
+Gas and oil prices also increase whenever there is concern about surging demand from China and India or a curtailment of oil supply.

 What Makes High Prices Drop